Friday, 1 July 2011

 The day was cold but fine and we swung along at a good speed.
 Far away behind us on a rocky spur we could see the Château of Rochebaron, now a ruin but formerly the centre of power in the district.

-The present fifteenth-century ruin was a rebuild of a much older fortress, which in turn occupied the site of a Gallo-Roman oppidum – such is the value of a good strategic site.
+The present fifteenth-century ruin was a rebuild of a much older fortress, which in turn occupied the site of a Gallo-Roman oppidum.
+Such is the value of a good strategic position.

 We got a croissant and a pain aux raisins at the boulangerie and ate them with our coffee in the sunshine.
 For the second morning in a row, we had got the last pains aux raisins in the shop, and they were Keith’s favourites, so he felt very lucky.